dedonlab/PTseq_data_analysis/README.md

 seqkit v2.1.0 https://bioinf.shenwei.me/seqkit/

+## The installation time for tools above should be no more than 1 hour.

 MEME-suit v5.3.3 #Please follow the instructions of the MEME suite via its website at http://meme-suite.org

 Dependences for MEME-suit v5.3.3